charanzrapeti/eslab-task2/docs/source/scheduling_algorithms.md

 ![Application Model](./images/application.png)

 The application model is illustrated as a Directed Acyclic Graph (DAG), highlighting the tasks and their dependencies.
-Nodes within the DAG represent individual tasks, each annotated with attributes such as deadlines and worst case execution times.
+Nodes within the DAG represent individual tasks, each annotated with attributes such as deadlines and worst-case execution times.
 Directed edges between nodes depict the dependency relationships among tasks, signifying that a task can only commence once all its prerequisite tasks (predecessors) have been completed.

 ## Platform Model

 ![Platform Model](./images/platform.png)
-The platform model features multiple nodes, each with different roles including compute nodes, routers, sensors, and actuators.
+The platform model features multiple nodes, each with different roles, including compute nodes, routers, sensors, and actuators.
 Tasks are distributed across these nodes, and the scheduling decisions are made based on task deadlines and dependencies, ensuring that tasks are executed in accordance with their timing constraints.
 The model supports parallel task execution on multiple compute nodes, with data transmission facilitated by routers and interactions with the physical environment managed by sensors and actuators.
 This setup allows for complex, distributed scheduling scenarios, reflecting a realistic multi-node platform environment

 ## JSON Input

 The input to the scheduling algorithms is a JSON object that describes the application and platform models.
 The application model includes tasks and messages, while the platform model includes nodes and links.
-The JSON input contains following objects and should conform to the [input JSON schema](./input_schema.json).
+The JSON input contains the following objects and should conform to the [input JSON schema](./input_schema.json).

 - **Tasks**: Represent the tasks to be scheduled.
 - **Messages**: Represent dependencies between tasks.
-- **Nodes**: Represent the either a compute node where tasks can be executed or router in the network or a sensor or a actuators.
+- **Nodes**: Represent either a compute node where tasks can be executed or router in the network or a sensor or an actuators.
 - **Links**: Represent the communication links between nodes.

 ```json